 For example, if the IRS is the only significant creditor you are dealing with, you will probably be better off going for an Offer than by filing bankruptcy.
 Because of the way the minimum offer amounts are computed, you can usually get at least as good a deal through an Offer in Compromise as you can by filing bankruptcy.
 A person with no assets and little income can use an Offer in Compromise to eliminate their tax debt without paying hardly anything to the IRS – just like that person would be able to do by filing a Chapter 7 bankruptcy.

 Also, there are many circumstances in which IRS tax debts do not qualify to be discharged in bankruptcy.
 There are certain timing provisions your tax debts must meet before they would qualify for a bankruptcy discharge.
 There are quite complex rules that deal with the amount of time you would have to wait before being able too discharge your tax debt in bankruptcy.
 It would require a detailed review of your IRS transcripts before anyone would be able to tell you if your taxes qualify for a bankruptcy.
 Furthermore, there are other requirements that must be met to qualify for bankruptcy that have nothing to do with timing.
 And there are some types of taxes that you can never discharge in bankruptcy, no matter what the circumstances are.
-(For more information about discharging tax debts in bankruptcy, check out our blog).
 The point is, in many cases, bankruptcy is not even an option for dealing with IRS debts.

 When Bankruptcy May Actually Be Your Best Option